chriott/DeAMR/README.md

 # DeAMR (WIP)
-These are the annotation guidelines for DeAMR (German AMR), which try to be in alignment with the official [AMR guidelines](https://github.com/amrisi/amr-guidelines/blob/master/amr.md).
+These are the annotation guidelines for DeAMR (German AMR), which aim to work in alignment to the official [AMR guidelines](https://github.com/amrisi/amr-guidelines/blob/master/amr.md).

 (WIP in vsc)